Do you need help with your visa? We will support you!

 There are different types of visa for you language course in Germany:

-Short stay visa (Schengen Visa)
+Tourist visa for short stay (Schengen Visa)

 If you want to visit a language course which lasts only a couple of weeks a short stay visa (Schengen) is enough.
 This type of visa entitles you to stay for a duration of 90 days in the Schengen area.
 The application process is mostly very simple and easy.
-A short stay visa is recommend if you want to learn German and visit Germany only for touristic reasons.
+A short stay visa is recommended if you want to learn German and visit Germany only for touristic reasons.

-Citizens of Schengen countries can cross the internal borders of all member states without passport checks.
 The Schengen visa entitles the holder to visits of up to 90 days every 6 months in the entire Schengen area.
 If you come to Germany with this type of visa it cannot be switched into another one afterwards.

 If you plan to stay longer than 90 days in Germany and want to visit a language course you can apply for a language course visa.
 It states that you are going to learn the German language and allows you to stay between three and 12 months in Germany.